Exclusive Vedic Rituals for Your Loved Ones – Book Now for Virtual or In-Person Services!

 2. Tarpan (Offering Water): Performing Tarpan, or offering water to the departed souls, is a vital aspect of Pitru Paksha rituals.
 This act of offering water to the ancestors helps quench their thirst in the afterlife and is performed with deep reverence.
 Tarpan can be done at home or in sacred rivers and is believed to bring peace to the souls of the ancestors.

 3. Pind Daan (Offering Rice Balls): Pind Daan, the offering of rice balls mixed with sesame seeds, barley, and water, is a crucial ritual during Pitru Paksha.
 These symbolic offerings are made to nourish and satisfy the ancestors.
-Also the act of performing Pind Daan near holy places, such as the banks of rivers like the Ganga, further strengthens the connection between the living and their ancestors.
+Also the act of performing Pind Daan near holy places, such as Badrinath, further strengthens the connection between the living and their ancestors.

 4. Feeding Crows, Cows, and Other Animals: In Hindu tradition, it is believed that crows act as messengers for the ancestors.
 Therefore, feeding crows during Pitru Paksha is a recommended practice.
 Additionally, feeding cows, dogs, and other animals is considered an act of compassion, bringing good karma and spiritual merit.